twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **OpenDialogInitialDirAutoKerning** (version 2.0 until 6.5) – Contains the directory in the Open dialog from the AutoKern Wizard.
 * **OpenDialogInitialDirImportImage2** – Contains the directory in the Open dialog from Import Image.
 * **OpenDialogInitialDirNamingField2** – Contains the directory in the Open dialog from `TADDCUSTOMNAMINGFORM`.
 Default is desktop.
 * **OpenDialogInitialDirTransform3** – Contains the directory in the Open dialog from `TPERFORMTRANSFORMATIONFORM`.
-Default is program's transform folder.
+Default is the program's transform folder.
 * **OptionsPage** – Select the tab in the options window.
 Default is 0 (General).
 * **OTLFDesignerCollapsedFeatures** – Contains features collapsed in the OpenType Designer.
 * **OTLFDesignerCollapsedLookups** – Contains lookups collapsed in the OpenType Designer.